melodymale/melodymale/README.md

 👋 Hi, I’m Male

 - A self-taught developer
-- Now, a data engineer
+- Now, a backend developer
 - Interested in software development (still a newbie in this field)

 📫 How to reach me melodymale@gmail.com